mattmakai/fullstackpython.com/content/pages/examples/django/django-utils-translation.markdown

-title: django.utils translation code examples
+title: django.utils translation Example Code
 category: page
 slug: django-utils-translation-examples
-sortorder: 500011417
+sortorder: 500011422
 toc: False
 sidebartitle: django.utils translation
-meta: Python example code for the translation function from the django.utils module of the Django project.
+meta: Python example code for the translation callable from the django.utils module of the Django project.

-translation is a function within the django.utils module of the Django project.
+translation is a callable within the django.utils module of the Django project.

 ## Example 1 from django-cms